visokio/omniscope-multinode/README.md

 **Step 4 — Optionally use the scheduler**

-You can also trigger the refresh via the scheduler rather than executing manually.
-In the editor, click the **scheduler icon** in the left sidebar and click the **play button** next to the non-staging scheduled action.
-The root folder project will refresh and viewers will see the result within approximately 30 seconds.
+You can automate the refresh using the built-in scheduler.
+In the editor, click the **scheduler icon** in the left sidebar.
+You will see a pre-configured scheduled action for this workflow.
+The task is **disabled by default** — enable it and configure the schedule to match your requirements (for example, nightly or hourly).
+Click the **play button** to trigger an ad hoc run at any time — this executes the root project automatically, as if you had done it by hand.

+The scheduler action includes a pre-configured **failure notification**.
+Please configure the failure action with your own email settings — once set up, Omniscope will send you an alert if the scheduled refresh fails.
+You can also add a success email action after the project action in the scheduler to track that the refresh completed successfully.
+Viewers will see the updated data within approximately 30 seconds of the scheduled run completing.

 ### 7 — Stop and destroy the cluster